isomerpages/moe-plmgss/_accolades/Organisational Achievements/Organisational Achievements.md

 ![](/images/lotus01.png)

-The SEC-StarHub School Green Awards (SGA) is a self-audited voluntary environmental programme which serves as a platform for students to develop and showcase their environmental efforts, through customised activities which will help them gain better understanding of the environment. (source: [https://www.sec.org.sg/sga/about-sga.php](https://www.sec.org.sg/sga/about-sga.php))
+The SEC-StarHub School Green Awards (SGA) is a self-audited voluntary environmental programme which serves as a platform for students to develop and showcase their environmental efforts, through customised activities which will help them gain better understanding of the environment. (source:&nbsp;[https://www.sec.org.sg/sga/about-sga.php](https://www.sec.org.sg/sga/about-sga.php))

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}